Danton (1983 film): Plot

 Next day, while visiting the studio of the painter Jacques-Louis David, Robespierre is told by Fouquier that Danton's constant interruptions are making a farce of the trial, which lacks validity anyhow.
 Robespierre gets the Committee to issue a decree that anyone who speaks out of turn will be removed from court.
 Within minutes, all the accused have been bundled out and the verdict of guilty is read.

 On the day before their execution Danton is depressed, not because of his death but because he feels that he has failed the people.
 Once the condemned men have been taken through the silent crowds to the scaffold and guillotined, Robespierre's long-maintained tension breaks and he relapses into shock.
+An exuberant Saint-Just tells Robespierre the news and encourages him to become a dictator; Robespierre states in horror that if a dictatorship is necessary, then this means that democracy is merely an illusion.
 The noble ideals of the Revolution in the Declaration of the Rights of Man and of the Citizen, recited to him by a child forced to learn it by heart, are fatally compromised.